I know what you're thinking. "Really? Another SEO myths post?"

 The keyword density myth is a terrific example of how one false thing repeated over and over can become a solid truth.
 So, I'd consider the keyword density myth the biggest one for its outstanding longevity.

-Another classic myth of SEO is the one affirming that Adwords/Adsense influence organic rankings, when no study proved it.
-Well, we could say that Google favors Adwords so much in SERPs that it is pushing below the fold organic snippets, but that’s not what the myth is about.
+Another classic myth of SEO is the one affirming that Google Ads/Adsense influence organic rankings, when no study proved it.
+Well, we could say that Google favors Google Ads so much in SERPs that it is pushing below the fold organic snippets, but that's not what the myth is about.

-The Adsense/Adwords direct influence on rankings could win for the most tin-foil hat myth of SEO.
+The Adsense/Google Ads direct influence on rankings could win for the most tin-foil hat myth of SEO.

 But the SEO mythology, as any other more serious one, evolves with time.
 That means that there are fresher myths that are the consistent reflection of the same SEO evolution.